facebookresearch/active_indexing/README.md

     heatmaps: activation heatmaps that tell where to add the distortion (textured areas).
 2. Optimize
     for i in range(iterations):
         a.
-Add perceptual constraints to                    δ   -> δ'
+Add perceptual constraints to δ                    δ -> δ'
         b.
 Add δ' to original images                 img_o + δ' -> img
         c.
 Extract features from images              model(img) -> ft
         d.
 Compute loss between ft and target     L(ft, target) -> L